hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/sanity.md

 If a sanity check fails, you can expand the problems view to see the details of the failure:

-Screenshot of rule report showing the expanded details of a sanity failure
+Screenshot of rule report showing pe expanded details of a sanity failure

 The remainder of this document describes these checks in detail.

-### Vacuity checks
+# Vacuity checks

 The vacuity sanity check ensures that even when ignoring all the user-provided assertions, the end of the rule is reachable.
 This check ensures that the combination of require statements does not rule out all possible counterexamples.
 Rules that rule out all possible counterexamples are called vacuous rules.
 Since they don't actually check any assertions, they are almost certainly incorrect.